 The beautiful story of the life of our Savior Jesus Christ shows that, while He was here on earth, He experienced the fullness of the human condition.
 The temptations.
 The range of emotions.
 The circumstances.
 The joys and the sorrows.
 Highs and lows.
 Yes, Jesus did walk through all that we walk through in life, yet without sin.
-(Hebrews 4:15) “Jesus wept,” the shortest Bible verse (in English), is found in John 11:35 and shows that Jesus Christ was even brought to tears at times.
-But here is what is the most powerful thing about that tiny, little verse: He may have wept at the same time as everyone else, but it was not for the same reasons.
+(Hebrews 4:15) “Jesus wept,” the shortest Bible verse (in English), is found in John 11:35 and shows that even Jesus Christ was moved to tears at times.
+But here is what is the most powerful thing about that tiny, little verse when “Jesus wept” about the death of Lazarus: Jesus may have wept at the same time as everyone else, but He did not weep the same way, nor for the same reasons.

 “When Mary came to where Jesus was, and saw Him, she fell down at His feet, saying to Him, ‘Lord, if You had been here, my brother would not have died.’
 When Jesus saw her weeping, and the Jews who came with her weeping, He groaned in the spirit and was troubled.
 He said, ‘Where have you laid him?’
 They said to Him, ‘Lord, come and see.’
 Jesus wept.”

 Jesus Cried With His Friends, but His Tears Were Different